-Application in fillable PDF format. ed and submitted with application.
-Signature page must be printed, budget with all grant opportun worksheets included even if the vity must be submitted with the apply, signed, scanned and submitted rest Disclosure y DCEO for this project.
-The entire worksheets are not relevant to the plication materials.
-Signature page with application. orogrammatic specific i oportunity also requires the submitems as part of the program app ssed the application document olication that can be found on the ☐ Program Applic cation
+Jniform Grant Applica ation in fillable PDF 1 format.
+Signati ure pag e must be printe ŧd, signed, scann ed and submit ted witl h appl ication.

-☐ Memorandum of Understanding (MOU) or Partnership Agreements (if applicable)

-Please note there is a maximum upload of 10 documents in the web form that you submit the application, so combining files may be necessary.
+☐ Uniform Budget utilizing the template provided by DCEO for this project.
+The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
+Signature page must be printed, signed, scanned and submitted with application.
+Conflict of Interest Disclosure □ !
+Mandatory Disclosures of Funding Opportunity also requires the submission of the following other atic specific items: □ F Program Application □ N Memorandum of Understanding (MOU) or Partnership Agreements (if applicable) there is a maximum upload of 10 documents in the web form that you submit the so combining files may be necessary.